jim-schwoebel/voice_gender_detection/README.md

 python3 setup.py
 ```

+Note the setup.py script assumes a MAC installation with Homebrew installed, as you need FFmpeg for the scripts in this repo to work.

 ## The dataset

 I downloaded all the files from [VoxCeleb2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/).
 After this, I cleaned the data to separate all the males from the females.
 I took one voice file at random for all the males and females so as to provide unique files.